 For an in-depth overview of how businesses in Australia need to respond to the GDPR please read this OAIC government article.

-- Read the GDPR in a web friendly format or view the Regulation in original PDF form
+- view the Regulation in original PDF form

 - 5 Things You Must Know about Email Consent under GDPR